ctb/2018-bcalm-debug/README.md

 cat out.nonreci.k31.count.txt
 ```

-Does the last command output 0, or not?
+Does the last command yield 0, or some nonzero number?

+If the latter, this demonstrates the problem that I'm encountering
+in issue 34.

 ## On MSU HPC: